 In a CBA safety effects are generally expressed in monetary terms using the concept of the Value of a Statistical Life (VOSL), and values are generally based on the willingness to pay for higher safety levels.
 This tradition raises several ethical considerations, which are discussed in Van Wee and Rietveld (2013b).
-Here we summarise some of the discussions:
+Here we summarize some of the discussions.

-This willingness to pay (WTP) based valuation is in line with the broader notion that no one knows better what is good for a person, than the person itself.
+This willingness to pay based valuation is in line with the broader notion that it is no one who knows better what is good for a person, than the person itself.
 The related concept of consumer sovereignty is a fundamental concept underpinning CBAs.
-However, that does not mean it is the best underpinning from a policy perspective.
-People in middle age have the highest WTP for risk reductions, young and old people have a lower WTP.
-Nevertheless, is the life of a person, for example, a 40-year-old more valuable than the life of a 15 or 80-year-old?
+But that does not mean it is the 'best' underpinning from a policy perspective.
+People in their middle ages have the highest willingness to pay (WTP) for risk reductions, young and old people have a lower WPT.
+But is the life of a person of, for example, 40 year old more valuable than the life of a 15 of 80 year old?
 Answering this question is very relevant from an ethical perspective.
-I will not answer the question here, but it is important to realise that the method differs from the one followed in health economics, where the concept of Quality Adjusted Life Years (QALY) is leading.
-The QALY concept implies that all else being equal it is better to save the life of a 15 year old than of a 50 year-old person, which contradicts the concept of the VOSL.
+I will not answer the question here, but it is important to realize that the method differs from the one followed in health economics, where the concept of Quality Adjusted Life Years (QALY) is leading.
+The QALY concept implies that all else being equal it is better to safe the life of a 15 year old than of a 50 year old person, which contradicts the concept of the VOSL.